 Efficient Hot Water Usage

 Because most RV water heaters only hold six or ten gallons, you need to shower efficiently.
 With a new RV shower head, you may have more control and conserve hot water better.
+We recommend looking for shower heads with and easy on/off valve on the shower faucet or sprayer.

 Waste Less Water

 The water shut-off valve, or “flow stopper,” lets users control the flow of water.
 Upgrading to a showerhead with this feature will let you waste less water every time you shower.
+This is particularly important if you are dry camping, also known as boondocking, and need to conserve water to stay out camping longer.

 - Patented Oxygenics technology amplifies existing water pressure...